 This point-of-care app was founded by a family physician and is now owned by EBSCO.
 It uses Micromedex as its drug database.
 Similar to UpToDate, use of the app requires a paid subscription, which is about $395; if you have a CMA membership, it is free.

 This app is developed by the Canadian Pharmacists Association and is literally the old blue CPS we used to have in our offices in days of yore.
 I remember it fondly, with its paper-thin pages and miniscule font.
 I am unsure why we ever left that format, as it was a great doorstop for the ever-closing exam door.

 The new and improved RxTx includes the same information as the old book, plus regular updates, Health Canada advisories and a limited medical calculator.
 It unfortunately cannot do multidrug interactions and doesn’t provide LU codes.
 It also will not hold the exam door open.
 Cost varies on the functionality.
 The basic drug database is $239, and this increases if you wish to have guidelines and such added.
 It is free with the cost of CMA membership.

-than buying a membership so I can have access to these apps and other clinical
+By now, you may be sensing a pattern involving the CMA.
+I can categorically state that I do not have any affiliation with the CMA, other than buying a membership so I can have access to these apps and other clinical content.

 The Joule app is easy to use, has a searchable database for InfoPoems, InfoPratique and CMAJ.
 It offers access to Dynamed, RxTx and Clinical Key.